 VJ Mode

-VJ Mode transforms Ghost Arcade into a 16-channel clip launcher built for live performance.
-Organize your visuals into a 4-layer by 8-column grid, trigger clips on the fly, crossfade between them, and recall entire scenes with compositions and stage presets.
-Combined with BPM-synced sequencing and audio reactivity, VJ Mode gives you full control over your visual set without ever touching a timeline.
+VJ Mode transforms Ghost Arcade into a configurable clip launcher built for live performance.
+Organize your visuals into a grid of layers and columns (up to 32 layers x 64 columns), trigger clips on the fly, crossfade between them, and recall entire scenes with compositions and snapshots.
+Combined with BPM-synced sequencing, audio reactivity, and a bank of master macro knobs, VJ Mode gives you full control over your visual set without ever touching a timeline.

 Clip Grid

 The clip grid is the core of VJ Mode.
-It presents 4 rows (one per layer) and 8 columns, giving you 32 clip slots to work with.
-Each slot can hold any layer type supported by Ghost Arcade: ISF shaders, media files, 3D models, gaussian splats, text, SVG, color, screen capture, or any other content source.
+Add or remove layers (rows) and columns at any time using the LAYERS / COLUMNS counters — the grid scales up to 32 layers by 64 columns.
+Each slot can hold any layer type supported by Ghost Arcade: shaders, media files, 3D models, splats / point clouds, text, SVG, screen capture, or any other content source.

-To load a clip, right-click an empty slot and choose a content source or drag a file directly onto it.
+To load a clip, click an empty slot to open the FX picker, or drag a clip from the FX library on the right.
 The slot stores the complete layer configuration, including all parameters, effects, and blend settings.
 This means each clip is self-contained and ready to perform the moment you trigger it.

 Click a slot to trigger the clip on that layer.
 The active clip highlights to show what is currently live.
 Click the same slot again to stop it.
 Only one clip per layer plays at a time.
 When you trigger a new clip on a layer that already has one active, the transition between them is governed by the crossfade setting.